laristra/tangram/README.md

 ### Installing

-In the simplest case where you have the appropriate versions mentioned above and Boost is in the usual locations that CMake searches, then the build step is:
+In the simplest case where you have the appropriate versions mentioned above and LAPACKE and Boost are in the usual locations that CMake searches, then the build step is:

 ```sh